ethereum/portal-network-specs/witness.md

 The witness format was picked to satisfy the following criteria.

-**1. Witness Streaming w/o intermediate dynamic buffers** It should be possible to basically stream-as-you-encode the the trie on one node and recreate it at the same time by using a fixed allocated buffers.
+**1. Witness Streaming without intermediate dynamic buffers** It should be possible to basically stream-as-you-encode the trie on one node and recreate it at the same time by using a fixed allocated buffers.
 That helps efficiently transfer and encode/decode witnesses.

-The witness allows to walk through the trie and produce the witness as you go w/o buffering send it straight to a network socket.
+The witness allows to walk through the trie and produce the witness as you go without buffering send it straight to a network socket.
 A peer can then receive it from the socket and it can start computing the hash of the state root straight away.